Optical spectroscopy of Blazars for the Cherenkov Telescope Array: Sources and results

 \subsection{PKS 1440$-$389}

 PKS 1440$-$389, in addition to its strong GeV gamma-ray emission detected by {\em Fermi}-LAT, is also a bright TeV source \citep{Abda20}.
-A tentative redshift of $z$ = 0.069 has been reported from 6dF low S/N spectroscopy \citep{Jon04}.
+A tentative redshift of $z$ = 0.069 has been reported from 6dF low S/N spectroscopy (Jones et al. 2004); we examined the spectrum, but could not find convincing spectral features at that redshift.
 Later, spectra with higher S/N (up to $\sim$ 80) taken by \citet{Shaw13} and \citet{Lan15} were featureless and could not confirm this result.
 The magnitudes of the source at the times these spectra were taken are unknown.
 Very recently, combining optical \citep{Shaw13} and gamma-ray results, the redshift has been constrained to be in the range 0.14 $\le z\le$ 0.53 at the 95 \% confidence limit \citep{Abda20}.
 We were able to obtain a very high S/N EFOSC2 spectrum (S/N $\ge$ 200, see Table \ref{tabres1}) of PKS 1440$-$389 (see Fig. \ref{fig_spec1}, second row, right).
-Careful inspection of the spectrum reveals the presence of CaHK, CaIG and NaID features at $z$ = 0.1385.
-This result contradicts the 6dF result and is consistent with the range obtained by \citet{Abda20} within slightly more than 2$\sigma$.
-At that redshift the Mgb feature of the galaxy falls into the strong Galactic NaID absorption and is thus undetectable.
-The non-detection of these features in previous spectra is consistent with their low signal-to-noise ratio assuming a similar optical spectral state.
-The host galaxy magnitude is average, M$_R$ = -22.4 $\pm$ 0.2.
+Careful inspection of the spectrum reveals the presence of CaHK, CaIG, and NaID features at $z$ = 0.1385 $\pm$ 0.0005.
+We note that at that redshift the Mgb feature of the galaxy falls into the strong Galactic NaID absorption, and is thus undetectable.
+This result is consistent with the range obtained by \citet{Abda20} within slightly more than 2$\sigma,$ but it contradicts the tentative redshift published by 6dF galaxy survey.

+The non-detection of these features in previous spectra is consistent with their low S/N assuming a similar optical spectral state.
+The host galaxy magnitude is average: M$_R$ = -22.4 $\pm$ 0.2.